section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 ![HashTable](./HashIntro.PNG)

 **Hash Table**: Hash table is a collection of Key-Value pairs.
-It used when the searching, insertion of an element is required to be fast.
+It is used when the searching, insertion of an element is required to be fast.

 Operation in hash function: